kalpanab-psg/ML-flask/README.md

- using flask with python for web application
+ Using flask with python program  for web application.
  Use model.py for running program and app.py for flask application